Podcast Marketing Strategy: How to Grow Your Audience?

 • Decide whether to use surveys, social media polls, or both to gather data.

-• Distribute the surveys and polls to your existing audience through appropriate channels like email or social media.
+• Distribute surveys and polls to your existing audience via appropriate channels, such as email or social media.

 • Once you’ve collected enough responses, analyze the data to identify patterns and trends.